zhengliyuan1987/zlynote/docs/src/guide/stream_based.rst

 Stream-based Interface
 ======================

-The interface of primitives in this library are mostly HLS streams, with a single bit stream along with the main data stream throughout the dataflow.
+The interfaces of the primitives in this library are mostly HLS streams, with a 1-bit flag stream along with the main data stream throughout the dataflow region.

 .. code:: cpp